Sandpainting: Georgian sandpainting

-Sandpainting as a craft was inspired by King George III, who was a skilled watchmaker and craftsman in his own right, and took an interest in the skills demonstrated by royal functionaries, known as Table Deckers, who decorated the white table-cloths at royal banquets with ornate centre-pieces decorated by using unfixed coloured sands and sugars as 'paint', and a bird's feather as a 'brush' a craft introduced by a European traveller who had observed the craftsmen at work in Japan.
+Georgian sandpainting was introduced by King George III, a skilled watchmaker and craftsman in his own right who took an interest in the skills demonstrated by royal functionaries, known as Table Deckers, who decorated the white tablecloths at royal banquets with ornate centerpieces decorated by using unfixed colored sands and sugars as paint, a craft introduced by travelers who had observed the craftsmen at work in Japan.

 It was while watching the table deckers at work the King suggested that if the sand pictures being temporarily laid out upon the surface of the tablecloths could be fixed permanently in place rather than being discarded with the remains of the feast, this would save much time and energy employing a multitude of skilled embroiderers toiling over such skilled work.
 So on one occasion the King bellowed to the craftsmen, "Why don't you fix it!"
-This set a number of craftsmen including Haas, Schweikhardt and Benjamin Zobel (Memmingen, Germany, 21 September 1762 – London, England, 24 October 1830), all of German origin, to, independently of each other, successfully develop suitable methods to achieve this goal, and these pictures were commissioned by the royal worthies of the day and became highly prized by the aristocracy.
+This set a number of craftsmen including Haas, Schweikhardt and Benjamin Zobel (Memmingen, Germany, September 21, 1762 – London, England, October 24, 1830), all of German origin, to, independently of each other, successfully develop suitable methods to achieve this goal, and these pictures were commissioned by the royal worthies of the day and became highly prized by the aristocracy.
 The King's brother, the Duke of York, commissioned a number of works by Zobel and the others, although the sand artists jealously guarded their method from their competitors.

-Zobel depicted "pigs in the manner of Morland"; "Nelson", the favourite dog of the Duke of York; "Tiger after George Stubbs", and an impressive "Vulture and snake."
+Zobel depicted "pigs in the manner of Morland"; "Nelson", the favorite dog of the Duke of York; "Tiger after George Stubbs", and an impressive "Vulture and snake."